 Teela originally had brown boots with white tops, a golden spear and shield, and blonde hair, as depicted in the first MOTU mini comic, He-Man and the Power Sword.

-Update: A colored version of Teela’s B-sheet has been recently released in the Mark Taylor Portfolio, from Super7 and The Power and the Honor Foundation:
+We can see these colors recreated in this recolored version of the B-sheet released in the Mark Taylor Portfolio, from Super7 and The Power and the Honor Foundation:

 It’s probably fairly well known among fans now that two separate Mark Taylor characters, Teela and Sorceress (aka Goddess), were eventually combined into a single character (Teela).
 Apparently Mattel marketing didn’t think there was enough demand for two female action figures in one year, although it would be later shown that almost 40% of the kids who collected MOTU figures were girls.
 Zodac ended up being created to take the eighth spot in the 1982 lineup.